OvidiuS/citadel-swing-grav/pages/02.Info/07.rules/default.md

 Participants (their image, voice) may appear in media (like photo, video, event DVD) that the organizers or representative will record during the event.
 The organizers can use these media files for any purpose related to Citadel Swing or other artistic purposes in any form.
 Participants agree that these media files are the sole property of the organizers.

 ### Refund
-There is no refund in case some part of the program is not realized (for example a teacher is not participating because of illness or cancelled flights).
+There is no refund in case some part of the program is not realized (for example a teacher is not participating because of illness or canceled flights).

 ### Recording
 Participants are not allowed to record or take photos of classes, unless the teacher permits it.